mongodb/docs-csharp/source/includes/troubleshooting/server-selection-timeout.rst

    The following heartbeat exceptions are common:

    * ``No connection could be made because the target machine actively refused it``: The driver cannot see this cluster node.
-This can be because the cluster node has crashed, a firewall is preventing network traffic from reaching the cluster node or port, or some other network error is preventing traffic from being successfully routed to
+This might be because the cluster node has crashed, a firewall is preventing network traffic from reaching the cluster node or port, or some other network error is preventing traffic from being successfully routed to